E-Tech Robotics Academy

 WHERE: U.S. AIR FORCE ACADEMY, COLORADO SPRINGS, COLORADO

-E-TECH ROBOTICS takes the NCSA held in California 2015-2017 to new heights, relocating to the United States Air Force Academy and expanding from seven program days to TEN!
+E-TECH ROBOTICS takes the NCSA previously held to new heights, relocating to the United States Air Force Academy and expanding from seven program days to TEN!

 Cadets will learn about engineering solutions to solve and overcome physical problems.
 Starting with stationary structures engineered for strength and rigidity, training will progress to gears and linkages for motion, then add in motors for power and robotic control so that the machines can react to the world around them.
 Lessons will start with lectures to introduce concepts, proceed to labs where the cadets can experiment with what they learned, and then progress to competitions where small teams will submit their entries to determine who has the most elegant and best-functioning engineering constructions.
 A pure academic and hands-on environment, emphasis will be on learning complex subjects through hands-on experience in fun challenges.
 The pace and demands placed on the cadets will be mentally grueling – there will always be incredible amounts of pressure and never enough time to complete each assignment.
 Time management, focus, and teamwork will be essential elements for success.
 This will be ten days of revealing, exciting, challenging and highly entertaining hard work – so don’t apply if you’re not prepared to give your best, all the time, every time!
 Prior graduates and extremely-well prepared cadets may request to participate in the “Advanced Track” – which will be offered if there are sufficient numbers to conduct it.

 Below is an outline of some of the things we’ll be exploring.